 Energy production.
 B12 is essential for converting food into cellular energy.
 It’s a key cofactor in the mitochondrial energy cycle.
 Low B12 means your cells can’t produce energy efficiently — leading to the persistent fatigue that many people over 40 experience and dismiss as “normal.”

 Brain health and cognitive function.
 B12 is critical for myelin production — the protective sheath around your nerves that enables fast signal transmission.
 Low B12 impairs neural communication, manifesting as brain fog, difficulty concentrating, and memory problems.
 A 2012 study by Tangney et al. in Neurology found that markers of B12 deficiency were associated with lower cognitive scores and smaller total brain volume.
+See our full guide to supplements for brain fog after 40 for the complete cognitive support stack.

 Mood support.
 B12 plays a direct role in the synthesis of serotonin and dopamine — neurotransmitters that regulate mood.
 Low B12 levels are consistently associated with higher rates of depression, particularly in older adults.